isomerpages/govtech-stp/_travel-and-health-control-measures/03a-shn-sdf.md

 Depending on the travellers’ travel history and safe travel lane used to enter Singapore, travellers may be issued with a 7 or 14-day SHN with a mandatory [COVID-19 Polymerase Chain Reaction test](/health/covid19-tests/pcrtest) conducted towards the end of the SHN.

 Requirements for SHN or COVID-19 PCR tests are specific to individual [Safe Travel Lanes](/arriving/overview).
-Travellers should note that the SHN comes into effect immediately on the day of its issuance.
-The SHN will end at 12 pm, 7 or 14 days after arrival.
+Travellers should note that the SHN comes into effect <u>immediately</u> on the day of its issuance.
+The SHN will end at 12 pm, 7 or 14 days <u>after</u> arrival.
 See examples below:

 <table>
   <thead>